0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 **Who is eligible for a CPL?**

-Anyone who is at least 21 years old and not otherwise prohibited by state or federal law from possesing firearms.
+Anyone who is at least 21 years old and not otherwise prohibited by state or federal law from possessing firearms.
 See RCW [9.41.070](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.070) part (1) (a-g) for the list of disqualifying factors.

 **Are non-residents eligible for a CPL?**